The person at the center of this case

 What is Ahmad Khatibi Aghda's current location and operational status in Iran?

-What are the roles and relationships between Ahmad Khatibi Aghda, Mansour Ahmadi, and Amir Hossein Nickaein Ravari in this conspiracy?
+How do the roles and responsibilities of Khatibi Aghda, Mansour Ahmadi, and Amir Hossein Nickaein Ravari differ within the conspiracy?

-Ahmad Khatibi Aghda is wanted for his alleged role in a sophisticated cybercriminal conspiracy that compromised hundreds of computer networks across the United States and abroad between October 2020 and August 2022.
-Working with co-conspirators Mansour Ahmadi and Amir Hossein Nickaein Ravari, Khatibi Aghda allegedly gained unauthorized access to protected networks, stole sensitive data, deployed ransomware, and extorted victims—targeting critical infrastructure, government agencies, and non-profit organizations.
-He remains at large, believed to be residing in Iran, and the FBI seeks information leading to his capture and prosecution.
+Ahmad Khatibi Aghda is wanted by the FBI for his alleged involvement in a coordinated international cybercrime campaign that compromised hundreds of computer networks between October 2020 and August 2022.
+Operating alongside co-conspirators, he allegedly gained unauthorized access to protected networks, stole sensitive data, encrypted systems, and extorted victims for ransom across critical infrastructure, government agencies, and non-profit organizations.
+Khatibi Aghda is believed to be residing in Iran and speaks Farsi; locating and apprehending him remains a priority for federal law enforcement.

 Try asking